mtholder/mtholder.github.io/like-bayes-bio.md

 To be honest, there won't be much biology here.
 The examples are all toys cases with made up data that are designed to explain the core concepts.
-However, I am a biologists, and I'm very happy to discuss how to apply the concepts covered (and others that we won't have time to cover) to real-world problems in biology.
+However, I am a biologist, and I would be very happy to discuss how to apply the concepts covered (and others that we won't have time to cover) to real-world problems in biology.

 ### Preparation for the computer demos
+#### Text editor
+When reading or editing computer programs, you need to use a text editor, *not* a word processor.

+For Windows I recommend: [Notepad++](https://notepad-plus-plus.org/download/v6.4.2.html)

+For Mac, I recommend: [TextWrangler](http://www.barebones.com/products/textwrangler/).

+[jEdit](http://www.jedit.org/) is another free, cross-platform option.
+[SublimeText](http://www.sublimetext.com/) is nice, but is only free during a trial period.

 #### Python
 We will use version 2.7 of [Python](https://www.python.org/).